typicode/husky/docs/README.md

 1. Check that `git config core.hooksPath` returns `.husky` (or your custom hooks directory).
 1. Verify that hook files are executable.
 This is automatically set when using `husky add` command but you can run `chmod +x .husky/<hookname>` to fix that.
 1. Check that your version of Git is greater than `2.9`.

+## .git/hooks/ not working after uninstall

+If after uninstalling `husky`, hooks in `.git/hooks/` aren't working.
+Run `git config --unset core.hooksPath`.

+Note: this was done automatically by `npm <7` when uninstalling husky, however `preuninstall` is now unsupported.

 ## Yarn on Windows